mcomunita/MusicByeBye/README.md

 Since I don't use, and don't need Music, I made this automator to launch at startup to close the app as soon as it opens.

+Just use the Activity Monitor to close it if you need.

 It uses about 7.5 MB of RAM.